-The Agency entered into a \$10 million cost-share agreement with the U.S. Army Corps of Engineers and the Central Valley Flood Protection Board for a feasibility study for the Lower San Joaquin River, of which, the local responsibility is \$2.5 million.
+The Agency entered into a \$10 million cost-share agreement with the U.S. Army Corps of Engineers (USACE) and the Central Valley Flood Protection Board for a feasibility study for the Lower San Joaquin River, of which, the local responsibility is \$2.5 million.
 Information from this study will be used to develop a plan to reach a 200-year level of flood protection for urban and urbanizing areas as required by State Senate Bill 5.

-The Agency must also seek recertification for levee reaches that were part of the Agency's Flood Protection Restoration Project constructed in 1998 and certified in 2000 as meeting U.S. Army Corps of Engineer (USACE) standards.
+The Agency must also recertify levee reaches that were part of the Agency's Flood Protection Restoration Project constructed in 1998 and certified in 2000 as meeting USACE standards.
 The rescission of certification was brought about by USACE Engineering Circular (EC) 1110-2-6067.
 Among the provisions of the EC, a USACE certification has a 10-year period of validity and must meet current USACE standards to remain valid.
-Therefore, the Board approved a \$1,143,000 contract on September 25, 2013, to support levee recertification efforts.
+The Board has authorized \$1,276,100 to support levee recertification efforts.

-The Board also approved a \$3.5 million contract to complete the design of the Smith Canal Gate project to restore flood protection to an area affected by levee decertification and Federal Emergency Management Agency re-mapping.
-The Agency was able to secure an Early Implementation Program grant through the State Department of Water Resources (DWR) to cost-share the design; therefore, the Agency will receive reimbursement for 50 percent of the design costs per a Funding Agreement with DWR.
-The local share will eventually be reimbursed through assessments that were passed under Proposition 218 on July 10, 2013.
+The Board also authorized a \$6.1 million contract to complete the design of the Smith Canal Gate project to restore flood protection to an area affected by levee decertification and Federal Emergency Management Agency re-mapping.
+The Agency was able to secure an Early Implementation Program grant through the State Department of Water Resources (DWR) to cost-share the design; the Agency anticipates 67 percent of the Smith Canal Gate project costs to be reimbursed per the Funding Agreement with DWR.
+The local share of cost will eventually be reimbursed through assessments that were passed under Proposition 218 on July 10, 2013.